Dead-Paul/Dead-Paul/README.md

-I'm 17 years old student hwo learning programming by myself from scratch.
+I'm 17-year-old student hwo learning programming by myself from scratch.
-You can dip in my public repositories and see what I can do _(nothing really special, btw)_.
+You can check out my public repositories and see what I can do _(nothing really special, btw)_.

 # Other places where you can find me